emilyguancamole/endoscribe/DEPLOYMENT.md

   --app your-app-name-here
 ```

+**Volume Warning:**
+Fly.io will warn you that volumes are pinned to specific hosts and recommend creating multiple volumes for high availability.
+For this GPU deployment, **answer `y` to proceed with a single volume**.
+Here's why:

+- **Single GPU Architecture**: You're only running one A10 GPU machine at a time (multiple would cost ~$4-6/hour)
+- **Scale-to-Zero Design**: The app scales to zero when idle, so brief downtime during restarts is acceptable
+- **Auto-Recovery**: If the host fails, Fly.io will restart your machine on a different host and reattach the volume (data preserved)
+- **Cost Effective**: Multiple volumes would require multiple expensive GPU machines running simultaneously

+If you need true 24/7 high availability later, you can migrate to multiple volumes with external storage (S3/R2), but this is rarely necessary for WhisperX transcription workloads.

 **Important Notes:**
 - Volume size: 30GB (enough for WhisperX models ~5GB + data)
 - Must use `--vm-gpu-kind a10` to match your VM type